 He was watching television one night, when "The Late Show with Stephen Colbert" came on.
 Blake laughed.
 He realized it had been a long time since he had done so.

 It was a breakthrough moment for Blake, a Gary and Hobart native who now lives in Phoenix.
 He acknowledged that he needed to laugh more and get out of his house.
-He made it his goal to reach other people who may be isolating or suicidal from PTSD.
+He made it his goal to reach other people who may be isolating or suicidal from post-traumatic stress disorder.
 He planned to try to get on "The Late Show."